gastaldi/quarkus-extension-catalog-service/README.md

     quarkusVersion: 1.4.0.Final
 ```

-The Quarkus extension MUST be released to a Maven registry.
+The Quarkus extension MUST be released to a Maven repository.
 The descriptor states the GAV and the Quarkus version for each release (which is listed here for performance purposes - if not specified, the parser will attempt to resolve using the Maven Resolver API)

 ## Platforms